Eyebrow Talk: Illustrations

-Many of the photos and postcards in the journal are Western postcards showing romantic couples engaged in various activities.
+Many of the photos and postcards in the magazine are Western postcards showing romantic couples engaged in various activities.
 The third issue included a photo of a Western couple sitting at a table and smoking together, captioned "Treating Each Other with Respect".
 They are sometimes juxtaposed with Chinese photos of a similar subject matter.
 Several photos show Xu posed with cross-dressing male Xinju (新劇 (new drama)) actors.
-Xinju, a movement which advocated for reforms to Chinese drama such as the inclusion of both male and female actors, is a frequent topic of discussion within the journal.
-At the time of its publication, it was seen as a lowbrow form of art, possibly adding to the perception of the magazine as indecent.
-Other photo series included within the journal captured the scenes of everyday life for Chinese women.
+Xinju, a movement which advocated for reforms to Chinese drama such as the inclusion of both male and female actors, is a frequent topic of discussion within the magazine.
+Other photo series included within the magazine capture the scenes of everyday life for Chinese women.

-The journal characteristically juxtaposes images with poetry and prose fiction, often recalling images from different sections of the work or previous issues; every line of one poem in the seventh issue recalls an image featured at the front of the fifth issue.
-Themes of romance and nudity common in the provided images are also used in the short stories, including one by Gao Jinhua, which incorporates the theme of nudity into a critique of male ownership of women.
-Bathing is another commonly used motif throughout various poems, prose, and photos within the journal, sometimes with references to the Tang concubine Yang Guifei, who is often depicted leaving a bath.
-Eight stories published within the journal are adaptations of foreign works (albeit not indicated as such); many of the female editors had received education in foreign languages.
+The magazine characteristically juxtaposes images with poetry and prose fiction, often recalling images from different sections of the work or previous issues; every line of one poem in the seventh issue recalls an image featured at the front of the fifth issue.
+Themes of romance and nudity common in the provided images are also used in the short stories, including one by Gao Jianhua, which incorporates the theme of nudity into a critique of male ownership of women.
+Bathing is another commonly used motif throughout poems, prose, and photos within the magazine, sometimes with references to the Tang concubine Yang Guifei, who is often depicted leaving a bath.
+Eight stories published within the magazine are adaptations of foreign works (albeit not indicated as such); many of the female editors had received education in foreign languages.